cunnie/writings/i_am_become_forever.md

 "If Gates decides that you have unmapped abilities — things that can't be explained and that no one else can do — he will never permit you return to civilian life.
-He will try to turn you into a weapon, or, if that fails, to blunt your abilities, either with imprisonment, sedation, or worse.
+He will try to turn you into a weapon, or, if that fails, to blunt your abilities, either with imprisonment, incapacitation, or worse.
 You must not let on what you can do; you must tell no one.
 Mark my words: Gates must not discover what you can do."

 He continued, "The earth is fainter now, so transparent that I can see the stars beyond.
 The stars themselves are quite bright.
 I think I fooled myself that I